-Carnegie Mellon University and the Tony Awards® congratulate the winner and finalists of this year’s Excellence in Theatre Education Award!
+Carnegie Mellon University and the Tony Awards® congratulate the winner and finalists of the 2016 Excellence in Theatre Education Award!
 These dedicated professionals discover talented students, nurture them, inspire them and set them off on a lifelong journey as theatre supporters and professionals.

 Cass Technical High School